Orlando Annulment Lawyers

 Help with Annulments in Orlando FL

-Our Orlando annulment and divorce attorneys are frequently called upon to explain the difference between an annulment and a divorce.
+Our Orlando annulment attorneys are frequently called upon to explain the difference between an annulment and a divorce.
 Under Florida law, an annulment may be sought when the marriage between the parties was invalid or void.

 An invalid or void marriage occurs when the elements of a valid marriage were nonexistent, meaning that no marriage ever existed.
 In such cases, the court will issue an order stating the marriage is void.
 On the other hand, a divorce is the proper course of action when a valid marriage existed between the parties and the court is able to enter an order dissolving the marriage.

 What's the difference between divorce and annulment in Florida?
 Annulments are often difficult to obtain from the court.
 Annulments require a higher burden of proof and additional specific elements, unlike a divorce.
-In many cases, our Orlando family law attorneys have seen clients seek a divorce as opposed to an annulment due to the enhanced requirements required under Florida law before a court can grant an annulment.
+In many cases, our annulment lawyers in Orlando, FL have seen clients seek a divorce as opposed to an annulment due to the enhanced requirements required under Florida law before a court can grant an annulment.

 Grounds for an Annulment in Orlando FL

-The family law attorneys at our Orlando office are here to help you through the annulment or divorce process.
+Our annulment attorneys in Orlando, FL are here to help you through the annulment or divorce process.
 Our attorneys will listen to the facts of your case and determine whether an annulment or a divorce will best meet your legal objectives.

 Some grounds for an annulment in Florida are: